-It’s hard to believe I earned my SAG card and have been a voice actress since 1981 (40 years).
+It’s hard to believe I have been a voice over actress since 1981 (40 years).
 ACK!
 How time flies!
 You may have heard my “young-sounding” voice in hundreds of Japanese anime cartoons but I’ve also done my share of commercials, animation, video games, audiobooks, and ADR.

 My back story

-But in my heart, I still wanted to act so I quit my well-paying, incredibly wonderful detour career to be in front of the camera instead of behind it.
+But in my heart, I still wanted to act so I quit my well-paying career to be in front of the camera instead of behind it.

 Okay, they weren’t A-Movies but. . .